-Writing a life event IEG script is similar to writing any other IEG script.
-However, there are special considerations for life event scripts.
-These considerations depend on whether the life event is a round tripping life event or a standard life event.
+Writing a life event IEG script is similar to writing any other IEG script, but with some special considerations.
+These considerations depend on whether the life event is a round-tripping life event or a standard life event.

-For a round tripping life event, citizen data is read into the data store that is used by the IEG script.
+For a round-tripping life event, citizen data is read into the data store that is used by the IEG script.
 This data can be modified by citizens as they progress from page to page in the life event script.
-For example, a citizen can modify income data that is read into the life event script before it's submitted.
+For example, a citizen can modify income data that is read into the life event script before submission.
 The life event broker ensures that when the citizen changes the income data the changes are detected and propagated correctly back to the income entity from which the data was read.
 The life event broker needs a way to track data from its origin in the income entity, through the life event script, and back to the same income entity.
 To facilitate this process, the IEG script designer needs to place a marker into the data store schema.